-The company was founded in 1920 in Blaubeuren by engineers Karl Spohn and David Burkhardt and is still family-owned.
+The company was founded in 1920 in Blaubeuren by engineers Karl Spohn and David Burkhardt and it is still family-owned.
 Initially, the company repaired motors and switch gears with two technicians.
 During this period, the company began development of its own switchgears.

 Spohn + Burkhardt began building complete control cabinets for cranes in 1948.

 Due to the high demand for the company's products, the building in Blaubeuren was expanded in 1955 and renovated to provide more room for the employees.

 Spohn + Burkhardt expanded the existing product portfolio of steel-grid resistors and wire wound resistors with cast iron resistors around 1960.

 In 1964, construction of the second factory in nearby Schelklingen was completed.
 Initially, only metalworking took place there.
 The Schelklingen factory was successively expanded with construction of additional halls in order to relocate the control station and resistor departments and paint shop.

 1965 – The NS0 joystick, a 2-axis joystick that could be operated with a single lever, unlike earlier control wheels was introduced.
 With the versatile modular system, the NS0 became an all-rounder, because it could be used for nearly every application.

 One of the first Spohn + Burkhardt crane control stations was a combination of control unit and seat.

 1984 – The product assortment was expanded with the development of various universal handles.
 Integration of a variety of different push-buttons and controls made it possible to control several functions with the joystick.

 1999 – The ergonomically designed FSMMD control stand offered and continues to offer numerous functions that are very useful in multi-shift operation, in particular.
 It was now possible to adjust all functions electrically.
 It also had a "memory function" that made it possible to save specific settings.